User-defined rule files and lib libraries¶

 [system]

-# ##(Required) Directory for storing detection scripts
+# ##(Required) Directory where the system stores detection scripts

 rule_dir = "/usr/local/scheck/rules.d"